S-mishina/flexiblemockserver/sample_manifest/README.md

 ### step 3

-**If you want to use Open Telemetry, please refer to this document to install flexiblemockserver.**
+**If you want to use Open Telemetry, please refer to this document to install flexiblemockserver.** <br>
 [link](./kubernetes/apm_tempo/README.md)

 Finally, let's apply the manifest!